 As you’ll read further on, for this reason even those children who are not being fed poor diets essentially comprised of processed foods, are responding to supplementation of certain essential nutrients.
-Outside of food allergies (one case documented below) there are no known real side effects to essential fatty acids which are found rich in fish oils and algae or the food blend meal replacement that contains whey isolate protein, Turmeric, Amalaki, Haritaki, Gymnema, Green Tea, Guggul, Cocoa, Cinnamon, and Cayenne Pepper.
+Outside of food allergies (one case documented below) there are no known real side effects to essential fatty acids which are found rich in fish oils and algae or a natural meal and vitamin replacement food powder, containing casein free undenatured whey isolate protein synergistically blended with the Ayurvedic botanicals Turmeric, Amalaki, Haritaki, Gymnema, Green Tea, Guggul, Cocoa, Chia, Cinnamon, and Cayenne Pepper.

 Some possible reasons why nutritional strategies appear to benefit the diet

 - Lack of consumption of all essential nutrients needed